February 1, 2026 (5mo ago)

 | Cloud Enterprise | Custom | Unlimited |

-The cloud pricing covers Coolify's management layer — you still pay separately for your VPS infrastructure.
-So the real cost of "Coolify Cloud" for a team is:
+Cloud pricing covers Coolify's management layer — you still pay separately for VPS infrastructure.

 | What You Need | Coolify Approach | Additional Cost |